MU-Data-Science/QIK/README.md

 # QIK
 **Q**uerying **I**mages Using Contextual **K**nowledge is a large-scale image retrieval system for complex everyday scenes.
 It combines advances in deep learning and natural language processing in a novel way to capture the relationships between objects in everyday scenes.
-It uses XML and XPath to construct queries for images and
+It uses XML to represent tree representations of captions (e.g., parse tree) and stores and indexes them in an XML database.
+Given a query image, it constructs an XPath query based on the image's caption and identifies a set of candidate matches.
+For ranking the candidates, it uses the tree edit distance between parse/dependency trees.

 # Publications
-Arun Zachariah, Mohamed Gharibi, and Praveen Rao - QIK: A System for Large-Scale Image Retrieval on Everyday Scenes With Common Objects.
+Arun Zachariah, Mohamed Gharibi, and Praveen Rao - "QIK: A System for Large-Scale Image Retrieval on Everyday Scenes With Common Objects."
 In ACM International Conference on Multimedia Retrieval (ICMR 2020), 9 pages, Dublin, Ireland. (to appear)

 ## System Setup